Fireside Fare: Cozy Dining in Baltimore

 Ambassador Dining Room

-Diners will feast on authentic Indian dishes like vegetable samosas and homemade naan, all while encompassed by a homey atmosphere at Ambassador Dining Room.
+Diners will feast on authentic Indian dishes like vegetable samosas and homemade naan, all while encompassed by a homey atmosphere at Ambassador Dining Room—a consistent Best of Baltimore winner.
 In addition to indoor tables draped in white tablecloths, the back patio is open on cool nights, warmed by a large stone fireplace.

 In Harbor East at the Marriott Waterfront Hotel, Apropoe’s serves seafood and classic American cuisine with a contemporary twist.
 You’ll be invited by the open-floor concept, romantic setting and even a comfortable lounge area where you can stay warm from the built-in electric fireplace on the adjacent wall.